-Fast forward to September 2014, and my wife and I are watching Robert at the front of a church in Poland – ready to put a wedding ring on the finger of a young lady from Warsaw who he met online a couple of years earlier.
+Fast forward to September 2014, and my wife and I are watching Robert at the front of a church in Warsaw, Poland – ready to put a wedding ring on the finger of a young lady from that city who he met online a couple of years earlier.
 Robert and Edyta could have chosen any life they wanted for themselves, but they’ve chosen to live on our family homestead, building slowly as they can afford to, including modest expansion plans on that cabin Robert built, turning it into a small but beautiful full-time home.

 So if building a mortgage-free life for isn’t a picnic, what’s the benefit?
 Why not just buy everything you want right away, funded by credit and live like normal people?

 Besides the fact that bootstrap living means you pay a lot less money for things in the end, there are other benefits delivered by this out-of-fashion lifestyle.
 Big benefits.
 Bootstrap living forces you to become more innovative and competent, doing more for yourself directly and gaining skills as a result.
 Robert can frame a wall, shingle a roof, climb a ladder, set up scaffolding, negotiate his way around a lumberyard, wire a circuit, design simple structures and keep a building site clean.
 He’d know none of these things if his name were on a mortgage right now.